CV

 Funding: Bill & Melinda Gates Foundation

-In one of its first grants, DGF released imagery to Stanford for analysis of health in nomadic pastoral populations in Ethiopia.
-Hannah Wild & SGC Team used the data to locate mobile settlements quickly enough to develop and deliver hundreds of surveys to people living in the remote Nyangatom region of Ethiopia’s Lower Omo Valley.
+In one of its first grants, The Digital Globe Foundation (DGF) released imagery to Stanford for analysis of health in nomadic pastoral populations in Ethiopia.
+We used the data to locate mobile settlements quickly enough to develop and deliver hundreds of surveys to people living in the remote Nyangatom region of Ethiopia’s Lower Omo Valley.
+With funding from the Bill & Melinda Gates Foundation, the team has expanded the model to a pipeline that implements deep learning for the detection of settlements in high-cadence, medium resolution satellite imagery.
+Our approach allows rapid creation of settlement surveys, and the subsequent design and implementation of randomized public health surveys that have thus far been impossible to conduct on these types of highly mobile populations.

 Improving Nighttime Access to Care and Treatment (Part 2) (INACT2)